hoanglegia/Test-14-8/Readme/README.md

 ### Exercise 1: HAL TIMER
 - **Description**
   - Use the STM32F103C8T6 HAL TIMER library to generate a 1Hz square wave.
-  - The 1Hz signal is used to toggle the RGB LED on and off.
+  - The 1Hz signal is used to toggle the LED on and off.

 - **Hardware**
   - Board: STM32F103C8T6 (Blue Pill)
-  - RGB LED connected to GPIO pins
+  - LED connected to GPIO pins:
-    - GND → GND
-    - 3V → 3V
-    - Red → PB3
-    - Green → PB5
+    - LED + → PB0
-    - Blue → PB7
+    - LED - → GND

 - **Software configuration**
 ![IOC1](./image/IOC1.png)
 - **Timer Configuration**